Camp Nou

 Camp Nou (/ca/, meaning 'New Field'), officially Spotify Camp Nou for sponsorship reasons, and often referred to in English as the Nou Camp, is a stadium in Barcelona and the home of La Liga club FC Barcelona since its opening in 1957.
-It is currently undergoing renovation, and with a planned increased seating capacity of 105,000 it will be the largest stadium in terms of seating capacity in Spain and Europe, and the second largest association football and the fifth largest overall stadium in the world.
+It is currently undergoing renovation, and with a planned increased seating capacity of 105,000 it will retain its position as the largest stadium in terms of seating capacity in Spain and Europe, as well as the second largest association football stadium, while becoming the fifth-largest overall stadium in the world.

 Camp Nou has hosted two European Cup/Champions League finals in 1989 and 1999, two European Cup Winners' Cup finals, four Inter-Cities Fairs Cup final games, five UEFA Super Cup games, four Copa del Rey finals, two Copa de la Liga finals, and twenty-one Supercopa de España finals.
 It also hosted five matches in the 1982 FIFA World Cup (including the opening game), half of the four matches at the 1964 European Nations' Cup, and the football tournament's final at the 1992 Summer Olympics.

-Renovation of the stadium commenced after the end of the 2022–2023 season.
-Final completion of all renovations is scheduled for June 2026, although the stadium is set to reopen in November 2025 at a reduced capacity.
-During the renovation, the Estadi Olímpic Lluís Companys served as Barcelona's home ground for both the 2023–2024 season and 2024–2025 season; the club played its first home match of 2025–26 season at the Johan Cruyff Stadium.
+Renovation of the stadium began on 1 June 2023.
+Barcelona played its home matches at the Estadi Olímpic Lluís Companys during the 2023–24 and 2024–25 seasons, and briefly at both the Olympic Stadium and the Johan Cruyff Stadium during the 2025–26 season.
+Camp Nou reopened for competitive matches in November 2025 at a reduced capacity.
+The renovation is expected to be completed ahead of the 2028–29 season.